Carson Kelly Player Props: Diamondbacks vs. Phillies

-After going 0-for-3 in his most recent game, Carson Kelly and the Arizona Diamondbacks face the Philadelphia Phillies (who will hand the ball to Zack Wheeler) at 9:40 PM ET on Tuesday.
+Carson Kelly -- 0-for-4 with an RBI in his last game -- will be in action for the Arizona Diamondbacks against the Philadelphia Phillies, with Ranger Suarez on the mound, on June 14 at 9:40 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Phillies.
+In his previous game he had a hitless showing (0-for-4 with an RBI) against the Phillies.

 Carson Kelly Game Info & Props vs. the Phillies